 Upon exhausting all efforts at the local level and you feel that your concerns were not appropriately addressed, we will be more than happy to further assist you.
 Our goal is to do the right thing, the right way, for the right reasons, and right the first time.
 Please be mindful that this office serves as a conduit and will not circumvent departmental policies and procedures.

-Matters pertaining to parole, commutation of sentence, and restoration of civil rights, conditional release, conditional medical release and addiction recovery supervision are at the discretion of the Florida Parole Commission.
+Matters pertaining to parole, commutation of sentence, and restoration of civil rights, conditional release, conditional medical release and addiction recovery supervision are at the discretion of the Florida Commission on Offender Review.
 Additionally, the Commission administers the clemency process for the Executive Clemency Board pursuant to the Rules of Executive Clemency.
-For more information regarding the clemency process, you may visit the Florida Parole Commission's web site at fpc.state.fl.us.
+For more information regarding the clemency process, you may visit the Florida Commission on Offender Review's website at fcor.state.fl.us.
 Any questions pertaining to parole for federal inmates should be directed to the United States Parole Commission at www.usdoj.gov/uspc.

 Also, under the U.S. Constitution, clemency requests for federal criminal offenses are extended to the President of the United States.
 Executive clemency may take several forms, including pardon, commutation of sentence, remission of fine or restitution, and reprieve.

 For more information regarding the clemency process for federal inmates, you should contact the United States Department of Justice Office of Pardon Attorney at www.usdoj.gov/pardon.

 Questions about the deportation process should be addressed to